-Sprig offers prototype integrations with all major design tools.
-With this feature, you can embed any wireframe, mockup, or prototype into a Sprig Concept & Usability Test and capture rich user feedback prior to launch.
+Sprig offers prototype integrations with most major design tools.
+With this feature, you can embed wireframes, mockups, or prototypes into a Sprig Concept & Usability Test and capture rich user feedback prior to launch.

-In addition to the tools below, you can also insert a prototype from any live embeddable website, such as Google Drive, into your concept test by following the steps here.
+In addition to the tools below, you can also insert a prototype link from Google Drive or Webflow into your concept test by following the steps here.

 If you update an embedded prototype in a test, any changes will be immediately reflected in any test questions that reference that prototype.
 Consider using a dedicated copy of the prototype for your test to minimize unintended consequences.

 1) Open the desired design file and click the ▷ Play button in the upper right.

 2) In the new tab, click Options and adjust the settings to "Fit the screen" so the prototype displays as desired.